PoisotLab/ms_mangal_synthesis/manuscript.md

 of proposed ecological relationships in network structure.
 This cycle of data discovery and reuse is an example of the Data Life Cycle [@Mich15] and represents one way to practice ecological synthesis.

+Finally, it must be noted that as the amount of empirical evidence grows, so too should our understanding of existing relationships between network properties, networks properties and space, and the interpretation to be drawn from them.
+In this perspective, the idea of continuously updated analyses is very promising.
+Following the template laid out by @WhiteYenn19 and @YennChris19, it is feasible to update a series of canonical analyses any time the database grows, in order to produce living, automated synthesis of ecological networks knowledge.
+To this end, the mangal database has been integrated with `EcologicalNetworks.jl` [@PoisBeli19], which allows the development of flexible networks analysis pipelines.
+One immediate target would be to borrow the methodology from
+@CarlPhil19, and provide estimate of the sampling effort required to accurately describe combinations of interaction types and bioclimatic conditions.

 <!-- TD: This could be a call to incorporate community level data into the network data.
 That is, a good measure of sampling bias might be the fraction of diversity represented in the sampled interaction network which is recorded in larger databases like GBIF (which of course have NO BIASES WHATSOEVER).
 The idea being that a poorly sampled network will also have a poor representation of a single trophic level compared to our existing knowledge of what's there. -->